Renormalization, Decoupling and the Hierarchy Problem: The Hierarchy Problem

+Thus, the two views are equivalent.
+For instance, we may define {\em the same} $\phi^4$-theory by either Lagrangian (\ref{phi4Lag}) or (\ref{altdef}).
+In the latter, the pole mass $m^2$ is fixed and calculating higher-order loop corrections ``reveals'' the bare mass more precise.
+Conversely, in the original formulation (\ref{phi4Lag}), we regard the bare mass $ m_B^2$ fixed and the calculation more precisely corrects the (constant part) of the physical parameter.

-Since the mass always appears in this combination, the cancellation of divergence is built-in.
-We understand why the loop corrections are canceled to be finite order by order.
-Each term in the square bracket is finite and small; it is interpreted as the perturbative expansion of the mass giving the relation (\ref{totmassren}), is small, in coupling $g_1,g_2,\dots g_n$ in $l$-loop.
-As long as there is no convergence problem, it is not difficult to convince ourselves that each correction becomes smaller and the perturbation works.
+This reformulation leads to several important consequences.
+Firstly, since the mass is always expressed in this combination, the cancellation of divergence is built-in, as we have seen in the previous section.
+Being the subtracted combination, we understand why the loop corrections are canceled to be finite order by order, independent of the regularized parameters such as $\Lambda$ and $1/\epsilon$.
+Each term in the square bracket is interpreted as the perturbative expansion of the mass, giving the relation (\ref{totmassub}) in coupling $g_1,g_2,\dots g_n$.
 Higher-order terms and/or loops in different couplings are parametrically small, and we can approximate and calculate them to the desired accuracy.
-We need Dirac's naturalness: all the parameters appearing in the loop correction are of order one \cite{Dirac:1937ti}.
+We need Dirac's naturalness only: all the parameters appearing in the loop correction are of order one \cite{Dirac:1937ti}.

-Although the bare parameter defines the effective theory, it is not observable.
-What is observable is the running mass (\ref{SlidingMass}), which can be determined without the reference to the bare parameter.
-It is desirable to remove unobservable bare parameters.
-That is, we may alternatively {\em define} the theory using the physical mass $m$ that is measurable, then the bare mass is {\em derived} from the relation (\ref{scpolemass}), \be m_B^2 = m^2 - \tilde \Sigma(m^2). \ee Once we fix $m^2$, calculating higher-order loop corrections makes the bare mass more precise.
-Conversely, if we regard the bare mass $ m_B^2$ fixed, the calculation more precisely corrects the (constant part) of the physical parameter.
-The difference can also be understood as fixing the counterterms.
-This also justifies the expansion (\ref{CTexp}) through the identification of the counterterms using (\ref{SMQ}).

-The original formulation by Gildener essentially addressed a technical hierarchy problem concerning stability with respect to higher-order loop corrections discussed in this paper \cite{Gildener:1976ai,Gildener:1979dd}.
-In the Grand Unified Theory, however this problem is tightly related to the hierarchy of scales.
-In the original formulation, the minimization condition for the scalar field, required for breaking the unified group like $SU(5)$ down to the Standard Model group, should satisfy the hierarchical relation, however, loop corrections generically ruin it.

-In modern understanding, we can separate the symmetry-breaking source for the GUT and Standard Model groups.
-In string-theory-based construction, the former is broken by instantons in the extra dimensions and the latter by the Higgs scalar (see e. g. \cite{Choi:2010nf}), which are not {\it a priori} dependent.

-In this paper, we do not deal with the ``big'' hierarchy problem, which is why the electroweak scale is way much smaller than the fundamental, the Planck scale.